Solving a generalized assignment problem by column generation and branch-and-price

 2. Subproblems: Each subproblem corresponds to an agent and ensures that the agent’s capacity constraints are respected.
 The subproblems are solved independently and their solutions are used to update the master problem.

-Implementation with idol
+Implementation

 //